Dak0r/3D-Game-Surround-Sound-Tester/Readme.md

-# 3D Surround Sound Tester
+# 3D Game Surround Sound Tester

 This tool allows you to test how your Surround Sound Setup sounds in games and verify all speakers are set up correctly.